wagnerjoha/MA-files/README.md

 ## 2. targets_*-scripts
 Scripts using the targets framework.
 The scripts use the target package to load prebuild binary objects to reproduce the figures of the master thesis.

+Targets should be downloaded from: https://drive.proton.me/urls/C5HV4V6VEW#FHIOQEhVg3AJ

-These scripts are guaranteed be very fast compared to the run_*-scripts.
+These scripts are guaranteed be fast compared to the run_*-scripts.

 Download and extract the targets folder into the project directory from the following link: